vrtpro/evelyn/README.md

 ## 🧠 Project philosophy

 The beginning of this project was made to introduce [Evelyn](https://youtube.com/c/HaiHaloEpel) to a larger audience with a website.
 It was also made for tribute purposes.
 Besides the formal reason, another reason is that the project owner simps her.
-Keep in mind that this project is non-commercial, Licensed with [MIT License](./LICENSE), and Free-to-use (Modify, Distribute, Private use) as long as the project owner's credit, and the names of volunteers & contributors are listed and included.
+Keep in mind that this project is non-commercial and Free-to-use (Modify, Distribute, Private use) as long as the project owner's credit, and the names of contributors included.

 ## 🚧 Project progress